ghostdogpr/caliban/vuepress/docs/docs/schema.md

   characters(origin: Origin): [Character!]!
 }
 ```

+Caliban provides auto-derivation for common types such as `Int`, `String`, `List`, `Option`, etc. but you can also support your own types by providing an implicit instance of `caliban.schema.ArgBuilder`.

 ## Effects
 Fields can return ZIO effects.
 This allows you to leverage all the features provided by ZIO: timeouts, retries, access to ZIO environment, memoizing, etc. An effect will be ran every time a query requiring the corresponding field is executed.